microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/GroupAndSubgroup-spec.md

 [`Groups and Subgroups`](https://learn.microsoft.com/en-us/windows/apps/design/shell/tiles-and-notifications/toast-schema#adaptivegroup)
 feature of the XML.

-Groupd and Subgroups let developers use advance formating lated notifications so they can be grouped together in Notification Center, such as "Camping!!" in this example:

-Using Groups and Subgroups gives developers extra control on how they organize text and images in their AppNotifications as shown in this example:
+Groups and Subgroups gives developers extra control on how text and images can be organized in an AppNotifications as shown in this example:

 ![AppNotification Group and Subgroup Example](toast-content-columns.png)

 In the above example, the bottom part of the AppNotification, the text is split into two columns, one of which is right aligned with some of the text bolded.

 The above notification is defined by: